 Horizon Air Industries, Inc., a Washington corporation that first began service in 1981, was incorporated in 1982 and was acquired by Air Group in 1986.
 It is the largest regional airline in the Pacific Northwest, and serves 39 cities in six states (Washington, Oregon, Montana, Idaho, California and Arizona) and six cities in Canada.
 In 2003, Horizon carried 4.9 million revenue passengers.
 Based on passenger enplanements, Horizon's leading airports are Seattle, Portland, Boise, and Spokane.
 Based on revenues in 2003, its leading nonstop routes are Seattle-Portland, Seattle-Spokane, Seattle-Boise and Seattle-Vancouver.
 At December 31, 2003, Horizon's operating fleet consisted of 18 jet and 44 turboprop aircraft, with the jets providing 46% of the 2003 capacity.
 Horizon flights are listed under the Alaska Airlines designator code in airline computer reservation systems.
-Additionally, on January 1, 2004, Horizon began operating regional jet service branded as Frontier JetExpress under a 12-year agreement with Frontier Airlines.
-At its maturity later in 2004, Horizon will operate nine 70-seat Bombardier CRJ-700 aircraft under the Frontier JetExpress brand, representing approximately 24% of total Horizon capacity and approximately 9% to 10% of total Horizon revenue.
-Horizon is responsible for flying and maintaining the aircraft and Frontier maintains control over scheduling and destinations.
-In exchange for providing these services, Horizon receives a base fee and performance-based incentives.
+Additionally, effective January 1, 2004, Horizon began operating regional jet service branded as Frontier JetExpress under a 12-year agreement with Frontier Airlines.

 Alaska and Horizon coordinate their flight schedules to provide service between any two points served by their systems.
 In 2003, 31% of Horizon's passengers connected to flights operated by Alaska compared to 29% in 2002.
-We believe both airlines distinguish themselves from competitors by providing a higher level of customer service in the form of attention to customer needs, advance seat assignments, expedited check-in, well-maintained aircraft, a first-class section aboard Alaska aircraft, and other amenities.
+Both airlines distinguish themselves from competitors by providing a higher level of customer service in the form of attention to customer needs, advance seat assignments, expedited check-in, well-maintained aircraft, a first-class section aboard Alaska aircraft, and other amenities.